-14. Infection Prevention and Control resources, education and training
+8. Infection Prevention and Control resources, education and training

-The Community Infection Prevention and Control (IPC) Team have produced a wide range of innovative educational and IPC resources designed to assist your Practice in achieving compliance with The Health and Social Care Act 2008: Code of Practice on the prevention and control of infections and related guidance and CQC registration requirements.
+The Community IPC Team have produced a wide range of innovative educational and IPC resources designed to assist your General Practice in achieving compliance with the Health and Social Care Act 2008: code of practice on the prevention and control of infection and related guidance and CQC registration requirements.